 Over the past 25 years, David Drew’s LOOKtoLIVE program has extended the prime years of thousands of participants.

 LOOKtoLIVE participants live longer … on average much longer.
 A recent and comprehensive review of the program’s performance since its inception found that, compared to age-matched Americans receiving usual health care, LOOKtoLIVE participants enjoyed additional prime years of life, the ones they expected to live.
-Those starting the program by age 50 gained at least 6 years, as a result of discoveries that prevented unnecessary early death.
+Those starting the program by age 50 gained at least 6 years, as a result of discoveries that prevented unnecessary early deaths.

 Who are these people who are still alive?